-Grilled Beef Kidney Recipe is one of the best meals i’ve ever made.
-Organ meats like Kidneys aren’t so popular in the USA for some reason, though French chef and author Jacques Pepin says that beef kidneys can be a tender and tasty cut when prepared the right way.
+The grilled Beef Kidney Recipe is one of the best meals I’ve ever made.
+Organ meats like Kidneys aren’t so popular in the USA for some reason, though French chef and author Jacques Pepin says that beef kidneys can be a tender and tasty cut when prepared correctly.

-They are a specialty food in most of the western Europe.
+Like beef liver, they are a specialty food in most of Western Europe.
 Unlike lamb or veal kidneys, beef kidneys are big and tough and need long braising over non, moist heat to become tender.
-And when cooked right they are the most amazing meal to serve.
+And when cooked right, they are the most fantastic meal to serve.

 They receive a bath in a marinade of olive oil, balsamic and fresh herbs.
-Then they meet the grill to get a perfectly timed moment; long enough to get a beautiful char on the outside, yet short enough to remain tender and pink at the center.
-That is about all the cooking which happens, and about the plate that they go!
+Then they meet the grill to get a perfectly timed moment, long enough to get a beautiful char on the outside yet short enough to remain tender and pink at the center.
+That is about all the cooking which happens and about the plate that they go to!
 No fancy sauces, only a generous drizzle of Maldon crystals and black pepper.

 - beef kidney